jdwije/LEWT/README.md

 # Config

 LEWT extensions want config.
 They want it in the form of flat .yml [YAML](http://yaml.org) files.
-They reside in your config directory which can be found at ``` path-to-lewt/lib/config```.
+They reside in your config directory which can be found at ```path-to-lewt/lib/config```.
 Strictly speaking you could use some other format, however I have chosen YAML as the preferred format for the LEWT project because it is human readable whilst still being serializable.
 This is important to encourage lazy enterprise, you can always edit the .yml files by hand in a text editor and any programs with or on top of LEWT (ie GUIs or whatever) will totally be able to deal with it.
 Please prefer YAML over other formats where possible when architecting your extensions.

 # Why use LEWT?

 Because its esoteric and arcane, and if your anything like me it's still faster than PayPal or other similar systems even with my simplistic core extensions.
 You can also include LEWT as a drop in library as well as using it on the command line - all extensions are available in both environments making LEWT and all its extensions generally more useful.
-Everything in LEWT except for the extract, process, render cycle and a few basic command lines is customizable and designed to be that way, LEWT was made so you can automate enterprise your way.
+Everything in LEWT except for the extract, process, render cycle and a few basic command lines is customisable and designed to be that way, LEWT was made so you can automate accounting your way.